Laori Sour - enjoy the gin classic alcohol-free

-Gin Sour is fun, making it a must-mix cocktail!
-It belongs to the cocktail category of sours, all of which are based on the mixture of spirit, sweetness and acidity.
-In this case gin, simple syrup and lemon juice.
+Gin Sour is fun and is therefore a must-mix cocktail!
+It belongs to the cocktail category of sours, which are all based on the mixture of spirit, sweetness and acidity.
+In this case gin, sugar syrup and lemon juice.
 This makes it a simple cocktail and a great classic.
-For this reason, it should not be missing from any good bar menu - and of course not from your bar at home either!
+For this reason, it should not be missing from any good bar menu - and of course not in your bar at home either!

-With our Laori Juniper No 1 you can easily enjoy this non-alcoholic drink - without losing taste and without a hangover!
+With our Laori Juniper No 1 you can easily enjoy this drink alcohol-free - without losing any of the taste and without a hangover!

-A well-made Laori Sour has a beautiful balance of fine acidity and gentle sweetness.
-In this drink, the advantages of the Laori Juniper No 1 are emphasized and accentuated.
-You taste everything: the spiciness of the Laori Juniper No 1 and the fresh acidity kick that harmonises perfectly with the sweetness of the sugar syrup.
-The taste is rounded off with frothy protein, which gives the drink its full-bodied creaminess.
-The Laori Sour is a world-class drink that will give you a whole new way to experience Laori Juniper No 1.
-The acidity of the Laori Sour comes out best with freshly squeezed lemon juice!
+A well-made Laori Sour has a beautiful balance of delicate acidity and gentle sweetness.
+In this drink, the advantages of the Laori Juniper No 1 are highlighted and highlighted.
+You taste everything: the spice of the Laori Juniper No 1 and the fresh acid kick that harmonizes perfectly with the sweetness of the sugar syrup.
+The taste is rounded off with foamy protein, which gives the drink its full-bodied creaminess.
+The Laori Sour is a world-class drink that will allow you to experience Laori Juniper No 1 in a completely new way.
+The acidity of the Laori Sour is best accentuated with freshly squeezed lemon juice!

-How is a Gin Sour mixed - non-alcoholic?
+How is a gin sour - alcohol-free mixed?

 Have we made you thirsty?
-Then it's time we showed you how to make a Laori Sour.
+Then it's time for us to show you how to mix a Laori Sour.